 Who would’ve thought that a plant could devise a way to produce the chemicals necessary to help people speak in public?

-It makes me wonder what our ancient ancestors might have used cannabis for: reducing the fear of snakes when out hunting, relieving the anxiety of social pressures, or giving people the focus to spend hours creating tools out of stones or baskets out of coconut shells.
+It makes me wonder what our ancient ancestors might have used cannabis for?
+For reducing the fear of snakes when out hunting?
+For relieving the anxiety of social pressures?
+Or giving people the focus to spend hours creating tools out of stones or baskets out of coconut shells?

 What’s clear is that cannabis has always been a giving plant.
 What I love most about cannabis is that it’s a giving plant that doesn’t ask for much.
-It doesn’t produce vats of potent solvents to dissolve prey, it doesn’t clamp down on living creatures, nor does it even bother to hide its nectar behind biological trap doors.
+First, it doesn’t produce vats of potent solvents to dissolve prey.
+It doesn’t clamp down on living creatures, nor does it even bother to hide its nectar behind biological trap doors.
 It grows wildly, gives freely, and offers each person a unique answer to their questions.